 Align text for display within a given width.
 Supports characters with display widths greater than 1.
-ANSI style sequences are safely ignored and do not count toward the display width.
-This means colored text is supported.
+ANSI style sequences do not count toward the display width.
 If text has line breaks, then each line is aligned independently.

-There are convenience wrappers around this function: align\left(), align\center(), and align\right()
+There are convenience wrappers around this function: align_left(), align_center(), and align_right()

-- text text to align (can contain multiple lines) - alignment how to align the text - fill\char character that fills the alignment gap.
+- text text to align (can contain multiple lines) - alignment how to align the text - fill_char character that fills the alignment gap.
 Defaults to space.
 (Cannot be a line breaking character) - width display width of the aligned text.
-Defaults to width of the terminal. - tab\width any tabs in the text will be replaced with this many spaces. if fill\char is a tab, then it will be converted to a space. - truncate if True, then each line will be shortened to fit within the display width.
+Defaults to width of the terminal. - tab_width any tabs in the text will be replaced with this many spaces. if fill_char is a tab, then it will be converted to a space. - truncate if True, then each line will be shortened to fit within the display width.
 The truncated portions are replaced by a '...' character.
 Defaults to False.